mahaabdulla/sharedPrefrence/README.md

 # sharedPrefrence
-this app is about using SheardPrefrence Pacege
+this app is about using SheardPrefrence Packeg